Welcome to my little corner of the web!

-My favorite literary labor of love is the now almost legendary book, The Spirit of Dr. Bindelof: The Enigma of Séance Phenomena, published in 2006.
+My favorite literary labor of love is my book, The Spirit of Dr. Bindelof: The Enigma of Séance Phenomena, published in 2006.
 It’s the story of my friend Gilbert Roller’s experiences, with other teen-aged boys in the 1930s experimenting with séance phenomena and achieving some mind-boggling effects including levitations, seeming ectoplasmic manifestations, written messages, and psychic photography.
 It also goes on to tie their experiments in with the classic séances of the 19th and 20th centuries, including those I call “secular” mediums.

 My daughter, Elanor, passed away in 2006 after a long illness.
 I have two grandchildren, Amanda, who is the mother of Jordan; and Jeremy, whose two children are Christopher and Megan.
 So here I am a great-grandmother imparting what I have learned through experience, study and intuition to a new generation of seekers into the as yet unsolved mysteries of séance phenomena.